 The factory didn’t only contain heavy machinery, it also housed piles of burlap sacks filled with coffee beans of various grades.
 Stanley scooped up a handful of the best ones for me to roast and bring home.

-To do that, we had to go to the roasting room next to their office.
+To roast the beans, we had to go to the roasting room next to their office.
 There were two roasting machines — one small and one industrial-grade.
 Since we were only roasting a small amount, we used the smaller one.

 Before we began, Stanley made me choose between medium roast and dark roast.
 To make the dark roast, we would have to roast the beans longer and at a higher temperature.
 He showed me samples of the finished products as below:

 At first, I went for dark roast because it was more aesthetically pleasing and had a much stronger smell.
 However, Stanley had a different opinion.
 He said that the dark roast was better as whole beans.
 If we ground it, it was going to lose its scent and flavor much faster.
-Since I wanted to bring home my coffee ground, it was best that I made a medium roast.
+Since I wanted my coffee grinded, it was best that I made a medium roast.